peterhcharlton/bsp-book/content/tutorials.md

 # Tutorials

-Follow the links to explore tutorials on Biomedical Signal Processing using the MIMIC Waveform Database.
+Follow the links to explore tutorials on signal processing and machine learning for wearable data.